ThomasApplewhite/LexGame/Documentation/Phone/AppSlates/TextMessageAppSlate/ConversationEntyTestingNotes.md

 Also, did I intend the ConversationAppSlate to explicitly use the phone's make_active_appslate method?

 Fixed a bug where ConvoAppSlate wasn't ready to start because it was started before it was added to the scene tree.
 I fixed it by making sure it was added to the scene tree before starting.
 But now there's a new bug where the active convo dict isn't updated correctly after the first entry.
 One of those things that needs to be fixed by data-driven indicies of things, not by raw variables.

+Okay!
+I've removed subarray splitting entirely and just pop the pre-done dicts manually, and the other index bugs seem to be fixed by making the active_convo_index a data-based get.
+So mostly its good!

+Only remaining bugs is that the last message in the conversation and prompts in the conversation have their first timers reset on reload.
+For prompts, that makes sense.
+The "incoming text" when the slate is closed has to be recreated, and prompts count as "incoming" (active but not displayed) while they are playing.
+Perhaps a specific edge case exception will be made for that.
+I'm not sure why it happens with the last item in the conversation

+I am also unsure of how the entry will handle first push timers expiring while the slate is off.
+How long should it wait to advance the next index if a first push fires while the slate is off?
+Do the indicies in the entry even fire correctly?
+I should check.

+But, for right now, I'm not going to fix this.
+These bugs are not super serious, and I think there are more important features to do right now.
+I'm going to update the tested conversation doc, condense down the notes I have on ConversationAppSlate and its related stuff, and then move on to GameDaemon.
+But I'll make sure to make a note somewhere to fix this.
+Or maybe I'll just notice again.
+I should put this stuff into spreadsheets sometimes.
+I'm basically reinventing basic dev practices for small teams before cloud production was a thing!